openstack-k8s-operators/data-plane-adoption/docs/openstack/cinder_adoption.md

 6. Check if any of the cinder volume drivers being used requires a custom vendor image.
-If they do, find the location of the image in the vendor's instruction available in the wOpenStack Cinder ecosystem page](https://catalog.redhat.com/software/search?target_platforms=Red%20Hat%20OpenStack%20Platform&p=1&functionalCategories=Data%20storage) and add it under the specific's driver section using the `containerImage` key.
+If they do, find the location of the image in the vendor's instruction available in the w [OpenStack Cinder ecosystem page](https://catalog.redhat.com/software/search?target_platforms=Red%20Hat%20OpenStack%20Platform&p=1&functionalCategories=Data%20storage) and add it under the specific's driver section using the `containerImage` key.
 For example, if we had a Pure Storage array and the driver was already certified